 Question: Can I get the actual score for learners that have taken an assessment?

 If you are on an Enterprise plan you have access to the individual report view.
 This view gives you the skill level (Novice, Proficient, Expert) of the individual, but does not allow you to see the actual score.
 More information can be found in our getting started with advanced skills analytics article.

 Question: Can I use Skill IQs for hiring, firing, and promotion decisions?

-We believe that Skill IQs and Role IQs can be unbiased/objective data points used by Pluralsight customers to inform decisions around new team members and career paths.
+We believe that Skill IQs and Role IQs can be unbiased/objective data points used by Pluralsight Skills customers to inform decisions around new team members and career paths.

-If a user has been issued a business Pluralsight license and has activated that license, a business may choose to use their Skill IQ and Role IQ levels in decision making.
-If a user does not have a paid and activated Pluralsight license, they may sign up for a free personal account and choose to share their Skill IQ and Role IQ with their current or prospective employer.
+If a user has been issued a business Pluralsight Skills license and has activated that license, a business may choose to use their Skill IQ and Role IQ levels in decision making.
+If a user does not have a paid and activated Pluralsight Skills license, they may sign up for a free personal account and choose to share their Skill IQ and Role IQ with their current or prospective employer.

 If you are an Enterprise Plan customer, learn about advanced skills analytics, which gives you more granular details for individuals within your team.

 If you need help, please email firstname.lastname@example.org for 24/7 assistance.